Xentrk/x3mRouting/README.md

 I used Amazon Prime, BBC, CBS All Access, Hulu, Netflix and Sling streaming media traffic in devoloping the project.

+Amazon Prime, BBC, Hulu and Netflix block known VPN servers.
+If you want a VPN provider who can circumvent the VPN blocks, see my blog post [Why I use Torguard as my VPN Provider](https://x3mtek.com/why-i-use-torguard-as-my-vpn-provider) to learn more.

 ## Routing Policy Databse (RPDB)

 The routing policy database (RPDB) controls the order in which the kernel searches through the routing tables.
 Each rule has a priority, and rules are examined sequentially from rule 0 through rule 32767.